zacksecai/ERDF-Framework/README.md

 ERDF **does not** attempt to “patch the brain.”
 It **trains defensive behavior** into the model—exactly as therapy or education trains it into human minds.
 ---

+## 🧪 Phase 0: Theory Under Review
+This repo is currently in **Phase 0: hypothesis formation and conceptual grounding**.
+Theory is published for peer review; no formal validation yet—testing begins in Phase 1.

+---